preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-2. Launch in Console Mode (Faster for VMs)
+2. Launch in Console Mode (Faster for VMs):

 To run ModelSim in command-line mode (useful for scripting or low-resource systems):